-So, for this review, I opted not to try any of these extras — I’m an Amazon Prime member.
+So, I opted not to try any of these extras for this review — I’m an Amazon Prime member.
 (I’m also an Amazon associate, meaning if you buy this eero using links from this page, I’ll get a small commission.)
 Still, personally, I’d use a separate Zigbee hub to reduce network exposure.

-And the point here is if you want to enjoy your eero to the fullest, you’ll have to pay another $120/year and give away even more personal information, making it the most costly Wi-Fi solutions.
+And the point here is if you want to enjoy your eero to the fullest, you’ll have to pay another $120/year and give away even more personal information, making it the most costly Wi-Fi solution.
 And not exactly an amazing one to begin with.

 Amazon eero Pro 6’s performance: No surprises here